 Even with the cruise control turned on, you can still use the accelerator pedal to speed up for passing.
 After completing the pass, take your foot off the accelerator pedal.
 The car will return to the set cruising speed.
 Resting your foot on the brake or clutch pedal will cause the cruise control to cancel.

+Cancelling the Cruise Control

-Turning off the Cruise ControlEither of these actions take the car out of cruise control:
+Any of these actions cause the

+cruise control to cancel.

+- Tap the brake or, clutch pedal.

+- Press the SET/decel and RE-SUME/accel buttons at the same time.

-- Tap the brake or, if manual transmission, clutch pedal. - Press the Cruise Control Master Switch.
+- Press the Cruise Control Master Switch.

-When you tap the brake or clutch pedal, the CRUISE CONTROL light on the instrument panel will go out and the car will begin to slow down.
+When you tap the brake or clutch pedal, or press the SET and RE-SUME buttons at the same time, the CRUISE CONTROL light on the instrument panel will go out and the car will begin to slow down.
 You can use the accelerator pedal in the normal way.

-The system retains the previously-set cruising speed.
-To return to that speed, accelerate to above 25 mph (40 km/h) and then press the RESUME/accel button until the CRUISE CONTROL light comes on.
+If you use the brake or clutch pedal to cancel cruise control, the system retains the previously-set cruising speed.
+To return to that speed, accelerate to above 25 mph (40 km/h) and press the RESUME/accel button until the CRUISE CONTROL light comes on.
 The car will accelerate to the same cruising speed as before.